ParaHarz/TabryxDB/README.md

 - `LIMIT` and `OFFSET`;
 - optional ASCII case-insensitive matching per database handle.

 All stored non-null values are strings.
-TabryxDb currently has no numeric types, primary keys, indexes, joins, subqueries, `GROUP BY`, or concurrent-write coordination.
+TabryxDB currently has no numeric types, primary keys, indexes, joins, subqueries, `GROUP BY`, or concurrent-write coordination.

 ## System Requirements